mvrdevelopment/spec/mvr-spec.md

 | uuid           | [UUID](#user-content-attrtype-uuid) | Not Optional                | The unique identifier of the object.                                          |
 | symdef         | [UUID](#user-content-attrtype-uuid) | Not Optional                | The unique identifier of the Symdef node that will be the source of geometry. |

-The child list contains a list of the following nodes:
+The child list (Table 43) contains a list of the following nodes:

 ##### Table 43 — *Symbol Node Childs*